Antonio-Rocchia/minebak/README.md

       --with-timestamp
 ```
 ## Licence
-This project follows the MIT licence, see LICENSE.txt
+This project follows the MIT licence, see LICENSE